Approximation of Discrete-Time Infinite-Horizon Mean-Field Equilibria via Finite-Horizon Mean-Field Equilibria: Introduction

 \subsubsection{Function Approximation in Mean-Field setting}

 Bayesian methods often utilize function approximations to choose a model from a given set of functions.
 In the mean-field setting, there is currently limited literature available regarding the use of function approximations.
-The work \cite{pasztor2023efficient} used reproducing kernel Hilbert spaces to perform function approximation over upper confidence intervals for finite-horizon mean-field control with near-deterministic transition functions and sub-Gaussian noises in general state and action spaces, serving as a method for function approximation.
+The work \cite{pasztor2023efficient} used reproducing kernel Hilbert spaces to perform function approximation over upper confidence intervals for finite-horizon mean-field control with near-deterministic transition functions and sub-Gaussian noises in general state and action spaces.
 The work \cite{huang2024statistical} provided sample complexity results for MFG and mean-field control settings under function approximation when the state and action spaces are finite in the finite-horizon setting.
 The work \cite{anahtarci2023learning} used function approximations for infinite-horizon MFGs in a model-free setting under regularization with finite states and actions.
-Recently, adaptive learning methods have also started to gain traction in the MFG setting \cite{light2025computing}, \cite{ramponi2024imitation}.
+Recently, adaptive learning methods have also started to gain atraction in the MFG setting \cite{light2025computing}, \cite{ramponi2024imitation}.